 Hoya Varieties

-Hoya plants, with their waxy, star-shaped and trailing vines, are a versatile and purr-fectly safe green option for cat owners.
+Hoya plants, with their waxy, star-shaped flowers and trailing vines, are a versatile and purr-fectly safe green option for cat owners.
 These non-toxic indoor plants come in a variety of species, each with its own unique charm, and are known for their resilience and easy-care nature.

 Vibrant Varieties: From Succulents to Ferns